arnavhasija/wildlife-road-safety/README.md

 The chart below explores the number of species impacted by month and year.
 A striking seasonal pattern becomes evident, where the data unveils annual spikes in November.
 This recurring phenomenon signifies a crucial period characterized by increased wildlife movement and heightened collision risks.

 The November spike in wildlife collisions can be attributed to a confluence of factors.
 Seasonal migrations, mating periods, and hunting seasons align during this time, contributing to the surge in incidents.
 As wildlife embark on journeys or become more active due to hunting pressures, they are more likely to cross paths with vehicular traffic.
+This underscores the importance of understanding the seasonal dynamics of wildlife collisions, contributing to strategies for wildlife protection and road safety.
+By delving into the factors behind these patterns, it offers valuable insights for conservation efforts and roadway design considerations.

 <p align="center">
   <br>